 One-piece housing machined from a solid block of 6061-T6 aircraft-grade aluminum

-NEW 25mm (1.25" format) Plossl eyepiece with quick push/pull reticle focusing
+NEW 25mm (1.25" format) Plossl Multi-Coated eyepiece with quick push/pull reticle focusing

-NEW PA locking collar ring holds BFM in place even when inverted and rotating PA dial
+NEW PA retaining ring holds BFM even when inverted and rotating PA dial

 Built-in Rigel Systems PulsGuide illuminated reticle w/variable pulse width

-Internal moving reticle table/stage with [thumb screw] lock-down
+Internal moving reticle table/stage with NEW thumb screw lock-down

-4" diameter position angle indicator w/1 degree indices (optional 1/10th degree Vernier scale)
+NEW Aluminum CNC Laser-Cut 4" diameter position angle indicator w/1 degree indices

 Removable Barlow offers two different magnifications (25mm=1X, 12mm=2X)